jnieuwen/stack-todo/README.md

 Switch the order of the first 2 items on top of the stack.

-### st-rise
+### st-rise "string"

-Move items containing the regexpression provided to the top of the stack.
+Move items containing the regular expression "string" to the top of the stack.

+### st-labels

+Show all labels that are present in the stack.
+A label being a string starting with @ en terminated by a whitespace character.

+### st-filter "string"

+Show all items on the stack containing "string"

 ### st-todoist-import